 For men, there is currently no test approved to detect high-risk HPV.
 By getting vaccinated against HPV, men can help to prevent transmission.

 There is no cure for HPV.
 If you don’t have HPV, the vaccine is the best defense against cancer caused by HPV, as well as genital warts.
 Regular pap smears for women are also critical to finding abnormal cell changes in the cervix early.
 Genital warts may be removed by a healthcare provider to prevent the spread of that type of HPV.
+Looking for professional Gynecology Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the most reputed company that leading the pride.

 By reading this website, you acknowledge that you are responsible for your own health decisions.
 The information throughout this medical website is not intended to be taken as medical advice.
 The information provided is intended for general information regarding our multi-specialty clinic in Brooklyn and the best OBGYN Brooklyn Services.
 If you are interested in finding out more, please contact our Gynecologist Brooklyn specialist for a personal consultation.
 Avoid worrisome self-diagnosis, the best urogynecology doctors will properly diagnose your problem and refer you to a GYN Brownsville specialist if necessary.
 No information on this site should be used to diagnose, treat, prevent, or cure any disease or condition.